Leïla Slimani

-Leïla Slimani (born 3 October 1981) is a Franco-Moroccan writer and journalist.
+Leïla Slimani (born 3 October 1981) is a French-Moroccan writer and journalist.
 She is also a French diplomat in her capacity as the personal representative of the French president Emmanuel Macron to the Organisation internationale de la Francophonie.
-In 2016 she was awarded the Prix Goncourt for her novel Chanson douce.
+In 2016, she was awarded the Prix Goncourt for her novel Chanson douce.

 Life

-Slimani's maternal grandmother Anne Dhobb (née Ruetsch, born 1921) grew up in Alsace.
-In 1944 she met her future husband Lakhdar Dhobb, a Moroccan colonel in the French Colonial Army, during the liberation of France.
+Slimani's maternal grandmother Anne Dhobb (née Ruetsch; 1921–2016) grew up in Alsace.
+In 1944, she met her future husband Lakhdar Dhobb, a Moroccan colonel in the French Colonial Army, during the liberation of France.
 After the war she followed him back to Morocco, where they lived in Meknes.
-Her autobiographical novel was published in 2003; she became the first writer in the family.
-Her daughter - Slimani's mother - is Béatrice-Najat Dhobb-Slimani, an otolaryngologist, who married the French-educated Moroccan economist Othman Slimani.
+Anne Dhobb's autobiographical novel was published in 2003; she became the first writer in the family.
+Her daughter (Slimani's mother) is Béatrice-Najat Dhobb-Slimani, an otolaryngologist, who married the French-educated Moroccan economist Othman Slimani.
 The couple had three daughters; Leïla Slimani is the middle one.

 Leïla was born in Rabat on 3 October 1981; she grew up in a liberal, French-speaking household and attended French schools.
-An important rupture in Slimani's childhood occurred in 1993 when her father was falsely implicated in a finance scandal and fired from his position as president of the CIH Bank (he was later officially exonerated.)
+An important rupture in Slimani's childhood occurred in 1993 when her father was falsely implicated in a finance scandal and fired from his position as president of the CIH Bank (he was later officially exonerated.).